IrvingGomez/PersonalWebpage/content/assistant/inf2019/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Statistical Inference 2019
-summary:
-weight: 1

 # Page metadata.
 title: Statistical Inference 2019
-date: "2018-09-09T00:00:00Z"
-lastmod: "2018-09-09T00:00:00Z"
-draft: false  # Is this a draft? true/false
-toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.

 # Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
-# - weight: Position of link in menu.
 menu:
   inf2019:
     name: